Construction UpdateReptile Building is Sssssslithering Right Along

 Currently, construction crews are wiring electric throughout the building and putting up drywall.
 Next, the concrete floors will be refinished and the exterior windows and doors will be installed.

 The collection plan, or the animals to be featured in the World of Reptiles, is based on need of conservation action, if the species contribute to public education, or can support scientific research and conservation work in the field.
-So far, 18 exhibits worth of animals have been acquired including weedy sea dragons, a male and female Orinoco crocodile, Green tree monitors, Frilled dragons, Red Eye tree frogs and six species of birds.
+So far, 18 exhibits worth of animals have been acquired including seahorses, a female Siamese crocodile, Green tree monitors, Frilled dragons, Red Eye tree frogs and several species of birds.

 July will be full of dramatic changes with the new crocodile exhibit.
 The foundation for the 850-square-foot exhibit will be poured, followed by the construction of walls, windows and interior finishes.